colindoyle0000/colindoyle-website/content/torts2023-material/slides/14-economic.md

 | Solar Panels                               | $200k                         | $0                         | $200k                 |
 | Spark Arresters                            | $30k                          | $50k                       | $80k                  |

-Solar panels available as a possible precaution.
-Would reduce 100% of the harm to the plaintiff at cost of $200k to railroad company.

-Spark arresters are also available as a possible precaution.
-Would reduce 50% of the harm to plaintiff at cost of $30k to railroad company.

-And yet, railroad company takes no precautions.
-Was the railroad company negligent?

 ---

-**Economic Theory of Negligence**
+## Economic Theory of Negligence

-\- Fault = economic inefficiency
+- Fault = economic inefficiency

-\- Embodies a trust in private ordering and economic incentives
+- Embodies a trust in private ordering and economic incentives

-\- Driven by a goal of maximizing overall economic welfare
+- Driven by a goal of maximizing overall economic welfare

-**Critiques of Economic Theory**
+## Critiques of Economic Theory

-\- Incommeasurability of harms
+- Incommeasurability of harms

-\- Uncertainty of cost calculations
+- Uncertainty of cost calculations

 ---